Don Preston (guitarist): 1960s

 In the 1960s, Preston's band, Don and the Deacons, played at the popular Cinnamon Cinder, a Studio City club owned by Bob Eubanks.
 At that time, he also played in the band Cotton Candy that had evolved from another house band called The Vibrants.
 From there, he joined The Shindogs with Joey Cooper, Chuck Blackwell, and Delaney Bramlett, who had been regulars on the popular TV show Shindig!.
-In 1966, the group's harmonies produced a hit single, and they went on the road performing in several West Coast states.
+In 1966, the Shindogs had a hit single, and they went on the road through the West Coast.

-In the late 50s to 60s, a number of talented musicians from Oklahoma migrated to Southern California to make their way in Hollywood's music business.
-Among them were artists such as Chuck Blackwell, JJ Cale, David Gates, Jim Karstein, Jim Keltner, and Leon Russell (Claude Russell Bridges), whom Preston first met in 1959 while standing in for Johnny (JJ) Cale on guitar with a SoCal bar band.
+In the late 1950s and 1960s, a number of talented musicians from Oklahoma migrated to Hollywood to make their way in the music business.
+Among them were Chuck Blackwell, JJ Cale, David Gates, Jim Karstein, Jim Keltner, Jesse Ed Davis, and Leon Russell, whom Preston first met in 1959 while standing in for Cale on guitar with a Southern California bar band.

-As has been noted, Los Angeles in the 1960s was a germinating ground for a new strain of blues/rock.
-During this era, Preston recorded two albums on A&M Records, both produced by Gordon Shryock.
+In the 1960s, Preston recorded two albums on A&M Records, both produced by Gordon Shryock.
 The first was Bluse (1968), and the second was Hot Air Through A Straw (1968) by Don Preston & The South with Bob Young, Casey Van Beek, and Bobby Cochran.
 He also recorded an album on Stax Records titled Still Rock (1969), as well as solo albums on Shelter Records.
-His songwriting also produced a song for Three Dog Night, “Circle For A Landing,” which was later used in the Ken Burn's documentary The Vietnam War.
+He wrote a song for Three Dog Night, “Circle For A Landing,” which was later used in the Ken Burns documentary The Vietnam War.